HubDanDevMan/matura/chapters/Processes.md

 This is the last state a process enters when it has finished with its execution.
 The process is then removed from main memory.

+## Threads

+A program is a file containing a set of instructions.
+These instructions can be written in many different programming languages such as: Python, C or C++.
+The CPU however cammpt read these instructions yet they first need to be translated into something that the computer can use.

 ## Program